CIT2202/multiple-checkboxes/multiple-checkboxes.md

 </form>
 ```

 This form allows users to select from a list of programming languages.
 * Note that each of the checkboxes has the same value for the name attribute, ```name="languages[]"```.
-* The *name* is followed by square brackets.
+* The *name* value is followed by square brackets.
 This tells the browser to send the selected items as a single 'array like value' to the server.
 Here's how we can process this data.

 ```php